About

 I’ve held executive positions in the public and private health care sector, an Adjunct Faculty member at Monash University.

-I live in the inner-city bayside suburb of Elwood, Melbourne (Australia) with my supportive and witty husband, teenaged sons, and our lovable four-legged companions Sparky and Indi.
+I live in the inner-city bayside suburb of Elwood, Melbourne (Australia) with my supportive and witty husband, three sons, and our lovable four-legged golden retriever companions Sparky and Indi.

-If you have any yoga or wellbeing questions, I would love to hear from you!
+If you have any questions, I would love to hear from you!

 The following list is a selection of Academic Articles authored by Dr Deb Roberts (né Yarmo).
 To read recent articles by Deb, visit her Blog.